nevillegrech/nevillegrech.github.io/_pages/about.md

 social: true
 ---

-I am a Reach High fellow at the University of Athens, as well as at the University of Malta.
+I am a Lecturer at the University of Malta.
 My expertise is focused on program analysis, applied to security and other high-level applications.
 My research work has been awarded research highlight awards by ACM SIGPLAN and Communications of the ACM.
-I have also published in the areas of energy efficient systems, smart contracts, semantics and generative programming.
-My research tools include decompilers and security analyzers for the Ethereum platform (contract-library.com) and Java pointer and taint analysis frameworks (Doop, P/Taint and HeapDL).
-Previously, I was a Research Associate at the University of Bristol, and have worked in industry as a Data Scientist and Software Engineer.
+I am also interested in the areas of energy efficient systems, smart contracts, semantics and generative programming.
+My research tools include decompilers and security analyzers for the Ethereum platform (Gigahorse) and Java pointer and taint analysis frameworks (Doop, P/Taint and HeapDL).
+Previously, I was Reach High Fellow at the University of Athens, a Senior Research Associate at the University of Bristol, and have worked in industry as a Data Scientist and Software Engineer.
 I hold a PhD from the University of Southampton.